 Many students turn up with their egos with them (I did), ready to show off the asanas they can do and to learn how to do the ones they can’t (inversions and arm balances seem to be the prize goal).
 But when they leave training, their egos are humbled, having realised that the goal is self-realisation not physical improvement, and that to know yourself more intimately is the ultimate prize.

 So where does slow, steady Hatha fit in for today’s yogi?
-I asked one of the teachers on the new Hatha-Yin 200-hr TTC at Sampoorna Yoga School in Goa, what they thought:
+I asked one of the teachers on the new Hatha-Yin 200-hr TTC at Sampoorna – Yoga Teacher Training School in India, what they thought: